chrisands/zsh-utils/PLUGINS.md

 way so you don't need to remember a bunch of different commands.

 - `o` - open the given argument with the default application
-- `pbcopy`/`pbc` - named after the MacOS utility which stores stdin in the clipboard
+- `pbcopy` - named after the MacOS utility which stores stdin in the clipboard
-- `pbpaste`/`pbp` - named after the MacOS utility which dumps the clipboard to stdout
+- `pbpaste` - named after the MacOS utility which dumps the clipboard to stdout

 #### Tweaks